Jazz Bass Master Harness: Volume · Q · Blend + Series/Parallel + Phantom Buffer

 5.1 Jumper from SW1 to ground bus

-5.2 Solder a wire to SW2, the neck ground lead.
+5.2 Solder a wire to SW2 (Pole 1 common), the neck ground lead.
 Leave 20 cm long.

-What this does: Push (down) connects SW1↔SW2, so neck ground goes to ground bus (normal parallel operation).
-Pull (up) connects SW2↔SW3, so neck ground goes to bridge hot, putting the pickups in series.
+What this does: Push (down) connects SW1↔SW2 — neck ground goes to the bus, pickups run parallel.
+Pull (up) connects SW2↔SW3 — neck ground goes to bridge hot, stacking the coils in series (~9.6 H).

 │